 The McClure Foundation’s 2018 Pathways to Promising Careers reports that between 2018-2028, 100 percent of Vermont’s high-demand, high-wage jobs will require education and training after high school — including degrees, certificates, occupational licenses, registered apprenticeships, and industry-recognized certifications.

-Yet less than 50 percent of Vermonters currently hold a postsecondary degree or credential.
+Yet only 51 percent of Vermonters currently hold a postsecondary degree or credential.
 Why?

 In part, because most programs are still designed for traditional students, defined as students between the ages of 17-21 attending four-year colleges and living on campus.
 While the majority of Vermont’s postsecondary students still meet this definition, the landscape of higher education is shifting, both in Vermont and nationally.

 According to the National Center for Education Statistics (The Condition of Education 2018), traditional students now make up only 15 percent of the United States undergraduate population.
 The remaining 85 percent of students are considered “post-traditional” and are a diverse group of adult learners, full-time employees, low-income students, first-generation students, students of color, New Americans, students who commute to school, veterans, those who are incarcerated or recently incarcerated, and working parents.
 Typically, they are juggling multiple responsibilities, such as working, parenting and school, and paying their own bills.

 With competing demands for their time and resources, it’s no surprise that nationally, 38 percent of students with work, family, and non-education financial obligations leave school in their first year, and 53 percent of student-parents leave college with no degree (Lumina Foundation, Today’s Students, 2018).